-National Association of School Psychologists and students will earn both the Master of Arts degree in psychology and the Specialist's degree in psychological services.
-This program meets the State of Michigan's school psychologist certification requirements and NASP's national certification training requirements.
+National Association of School Psychologists and students will earn both the Master of Arts degree in psychology and the Specialist's degree in Psychological Services.

 Research Opportunities and Assistantships